calvinrzachman/chain-of-thought/README.md

 This requirement enables consensus.
 Given two competing views of the system state, a network participant can always select the system state endorsed by greater work.
 Dishonest participants are unable to present valid alternative states as they cannot forge energy (Szabo's "unforgeable costliness").
 Perhaps ***Proof of Energy Expenditure*** would better describe the mechanism here.
 So long as one party does not control a majority of the energy in the system, they cannot convince network participants to accept any system state other than the system state constructed by the most energetic cohort of network participants.
 They cannot forge Bitcoin.
 They cannot ["double spend"](https://en.wikipedia.org/wiki/Double-spending) Bitcoin.
 Proof of Work turns the dishonest network views/false system states of would be usurpers into harmless individual delusions.
 To dishonest Bitcoin Network participants: For full credit (state acceptance), prove your work!

 Bitcoin is NOT a trusted network.
-This means that it.
 Participants are pseudonymous and can come and go as they please.
 This means the protocol must be designed in a way which does not assume altruism/good faith.
-There will be dishonest who attempt to cheat, mislead, or attack honest network participants.
+If the system is to serve as the defender of property rights for billions of people and a large fraction of global wealth, there will be dishonest entities who attempt to cheat, mislead, or attack honest network participants.

-Network participants can come and go as they please, In Satoshi's own words: "nodes can leave and rejoin the network at will, accepting the longest proof-of-work chain as proof of what happened while they were gone."
+In Satoshi's own words: "nodes can leave and rejoin the network at will, accepting the longest proof-of-work chain as proof of what happened while they were gone."

 While Proof of Work was invented in the 90's, Satoshi's application to distributed consensus is novel and this is sometimes referred to as Nakamoto Consensus, in his honor.

-When combined with a proof of work, our blockchain list levels up.
+When combined with a proof of work, our timechain list levels up.
 It becomes resistant/immune to forgery and ex-post facto data corruption.
-(I think it is actually the blockchain in combination with a proof of work network which achieves this).
+(I think it is actually the timechainchain in combination with a proof of work network which achieves this).

 ## Building Lists